Mon - Sun: 24 hours.

 How Much Compensation Will I Get For A Manual Handling Claim?

-The court does not award a set amount of compensation amount for all manual handling claims.
+There isn’t a set amount of compensation for manual handling claims.
 Instead, compensation is based on two main heads of loss:

 • General damages compensation.
 This compensation covers the pain, suffering, and loss of amenity your manual handling injuries have caused.
 Loss of amenity places values on things you used to enjoy but cannot do because of your injuries.
 For example, if you played football before your injury, but couldn’t during your recovery, this could be considered in your claim.